rts-lang/rts/README.md

 - **Dynamic Scripting:** No need to rebuild your program multiple times - run scripts in real time!

-- **Freedom of Data Structures:** Create data structures tailored to your needs with full customization of their behavior.
+- **Free Data Structures:** Create data structures tailored to your needs with full customization of their behavior.

 - **Package Management:** Built-in package manager provides streamlined global storage and simple versioning using the Hot Stable Versions approach.